 Google's first Pixel Buds headphones were quirky, expensive and still had a wire between them in an era where true wireless earbuds were the hot new thing.
 Over two years later, Google smartly went back to the drawing board for an entirely new design in the second-generation Pixel Buds.
 They're now truly wireless, with a fresh look and a much more traditional case.

 But the Pixel Buds haven't given up their Google flair or focus on delighting users with extra features and capabilities.
 These aren't just regular Bluetooth headphones; Google brings a lot of "smart" additions once again, and those help justify the higher $179 price tag.
-We've waited a long time to finally get these — but is the complete package worth considering among the stiff competition?
-You'll find out here.
+This complete package is well worth that money — or it would be if connection issues hadn't become a deal-breaking issue in the year since its launch.

 At a glance